leo-mathurin/simple-password-cracker/README.md

 - `--password`: A plaintext password to hash (alternative to --hash)
 - `--dict`: Path to the local dictionary file
 - `--online-dict`: Name of an online dictionary to download and use
+- `--online-dict-url`: URL to a custom dictionary to download and use
 - `--type`: Hash type (md5, sha1, sha256).
 Required with --hash, optional with --password (defaults to sha256)
 - `--verbose`: Show detailed progress information
 - `--only-hash`: Only generate and display the hash, don't attempt to crack (when used with --password)